xiaowangCN/GeneDMRs/README.md

 allDMGs <- Quick_GeneDMRs(paths = paste(system.file(package = "GeneDMRs"), "/methdata", sep=""))
 ```

-Or if it is a case-control design, then the user can specify arbitrary file names for case group and control group, separately, such as:
+Or if it is a case-control design, the user can specify arbitrary file names for case group and control group, separately, where the paths = "C:/Users/GeneDMRs/methdata" here is mainly used for reading bedfile, i.e., inputrefseqfile <- Bedfile_read(paths = "C:/Users/GeneDMRs/methdata").
+For example:

 ```
 controls <- c("C:/Users/GeneDMRs/methdata/1_1.gz", "C:/Users/GeneDMRs/methdata/1_2.gz", "C:/Users/GeneDMRs/methdata/1_3.gz")